thkupy/sbcnrnpy/README.md

 synapses enhance temporal coding in a model of cochlear nucleus bushy cells").
 This is for linux systems, specifically ubuntu 18.04.

-1) unzip the smallexc repository wherever you keep your model code, in this example it could be in:
+1) Download as zip and unzip the smallexc repository wherever you keep your model code, in this example it could be in:

 ```~/Documents/Python/KoertKuenzelSBC```